Updated: Jan 14

-1. This is not a remake of the most important Hong Kong film master Sammo Hung's ''Enter The Fat Dragon'' (1978) which is kung-fu spoof of Bruce Lee's Way of the Dragon (1972).
+1. This is not a pure remake of the most important Hong Kong film master Sammo Hung's ''Enter The Fat Dragon'' (1978) which is kung-fu spoof of Bruce Lee's Way of the Dragon (1972).
 Sammo Hung transferred main plot of Way of the Dragon and limited the stage in Hong Kong.
 And this Enter The Fat Dragon 《肥龍過江》(2020) revived the international narrative staging of the Way of the Dragon (1972).
-Both of them, just borrowed the title from Bruce Lee's Enter the Dragon (1973).
+In fact, both of them just borrowed the title from Bruce Lee's Enter the Dragon (1973).

 2. Unlike many internet information about this film, the most of Japanese sequences are obviously shot in sound stage with blue/green screens.
 Behind the scene footage is available at the ending roll.

 3. The most positive aspect of this filmmaking is native Japanese sound acting and local voice replacement of Chinese stunts.

 Undoubtedly, the core of the mainstream and tradition of Hong Kong filmmaking is obviously martial arts film genre.
 One of co-directors (other co-directors Niki Chow; Wong Jing) of this film, Hong Kong's only Japanese action choreographer, stuntman Kenji Tanigaki who is a close film partner of the contemporary Hong Kong kung fu star Donnie Yen.